TeamJeeves/Jeeves-Bot-Documentation/docs/configuration/role-management/verified.md

 # Verified

 The Verified integration assigns the 'Verified' role to all users that have linked their discord account to a battle.net account via `/authorize`.
-This is **not** a role related to any other integration only that they have connected their account via Jeeves (has used Jeeves before).
+This role indicates they have properly synced/authorized with Jeeves.

 ## Use case